alt-ctrl-code/home/BIO.md

 - its duck-typed,
 - its cross-platform.

 I also have a meaningful life outside of software design.
 I love my wife and kids.
 I love my dog, but am and always have been a cat person.
-I vote green and left, and have always been an anarchist (with a lower-case "a").
+I do [book club](https://toughguybookclub.com/) the first Wednesday each month, vote green and left, and have always been an anarchist (with a lower-case "a").

 You can find me on LinkedIn, Twitter and Gmail with the @craigparra handle &ndash; though, if you do want to email me, craigparra+alt-javascript is preferred.